algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Technical-Specifications.md

 	* 300 tanks

 ## Assumptions
-* It doesn�t matter what the specified wine amounts add up to (1, 100, other)
+* It doesn't matter what the specified wine amounts add up to (1, 100, other)
 * Wine cannot be transferred from a tank back into itself during the same step/operation..
 * Wine cannot be added or removed from the system.
-* Whether we count the number of transfers, or group them together won�t make a difference.
+* Whether we count the number of transfers, or group them together won't make a difference.
 * When considering how close the result is to the formula, we can use Euclidean distance.
 * The total wine in the system is a constant
 * Identifying an optimal result may not be possible, we are satisfied with good enough.